VIDA-NYU/ache/README.md

         $./script/compile_crawler.sh

-Building a Model for ACHE's Page Classifier
+Build a model for ACHE's page classifier
 --------------------------------------------
 To focus on a certain topic, say HIV, ACHE needs to have accddess to a model of its content.
 This model is then used by a classifier to decide, given a new crawled page, whether it is on-topic or not.
 Assume that you store positive and negative examples in two directories postive and negative respectively.
 Also, these directories are placed in training_data directory.
 Here is how you build a model from these examples: